tiskw/pytorch-op-counter-layerwise/README.md

 ### Table type

-The above example prints the NN model summary as a plain text, but you can dump the summary as CSV and Markdown format too.
-The following is an example to save the table as CSV and Markdown format respectively.
+The above example prints the NN model summary as plain text, but you can dump the summary in CSV and Markdown format too.
+The following is an example of saving the table in CSV and Markdown format respectively.

 ```python